ua-datalab/ai-healthcare/README.md

 -   **PyTorch**: A versatile deep learning framework that enables the creation and training of sophisticated neural networks, from LSTMs to Transformers.
 -   **Hugging Face**: A leading platform for generative AI, offering pre-trained models and tools that accelerate the development of AI applications in healthcare.
--   **RAG Models**: Combining retrieval mechanisms with generative AI to provide contextually relevant information, enhancing decision support and patient care.
+-   **RAG Models** (Coming Spring 2025): Combining retrieval mechanisms with generative AI to provide contextually relevant information, enhancing decision support and patient care.

 By mastering these tools, you can develop advanced AI solutions that address some of the most pressing challenges in healthcare today.